Blumenau reopens vaccination schedule for adults and booster dose for health workers

 Health workers indicated to receive the booster dose are considered to be individuals who work in care, health surveillance, regulation and health management establishments; that is, they work in health service establishments, such as hospitals, clinics, clinics, basic health units, laboratories, pharmacies, drugstores and other places.
 Among them are health professionals, community health agents, agents to combat endemic diseases, health surveillance professionals and support workers, such as receptionists, security guards, cleaning workers, cooks and assistants, ambulance drivers , managers and others, in addition to health service workers.

-It also includes those workers who work in home care who work in home care programs or services, such as caregivers of elderly people, doulas and midwives.
+It also includes those workers who work in home care, in home care programs or services, such as caregivers of the elderly, doulas and midwives.

 In addition, family members directly responsible for the care of seriously ill individuals or those with permanent disabilities that make self-care impossible are included, so that all household contacts of these individuals are not included, only the family member directly responsible for the care.